 Voice overs help stitch different scenes together.
 A confident narration also helps your audience through this journey of consuming your corporate story.
 Voice overs are also great for an audio call to actions and branding.

-Meanwhile, if your video is more suited to be used at a sales expo or on screens where audio isn’t always on, text titles and supers may be more effective so that the video doesn’t depend on the audio.
+Meanwhile, if your video is more suited to be used at a sales expo or on screens where audio isn’t always on, text titles and supers may be more effective.
+This way, the video doesn’t depend much on the audio.

 What is an Explainer Video?

-An explainer video is an animated or live action video production that explains your business idea through a visual story.
+An explainer video is an animated or live action video production that explains your complex business ideas through a visual story.

-Most young companies opt for a feature packed video.
+Most young companies opt for a feature-packed video.
 The primary objective is to tell your customer all the amazing features of your product.
-The next step is to expect your audience to latch on to at-least one or two features and be convinced enough to interact with the call to action.
+The next step is to expect your audience to latch onto at least one or two features.
+We want to convince them to interact with the penultimate call to action.

 Although, we love to make lists.
 No one really loves to consume lists.
-We consume information by stories.
+We consume information in stories.
 We identify with characters in the story and that sticks in our memories.
-We are intrigued about how our protagonist will reach his destination of finally ever after even though all the odds are against him.
-In this case, it’s out product.
+We are intrigued about how our protagonist will reach his destination.
+Even though all the odds are against him.
+In the case of corporate videos, our protagonist is our product.
 How will this product make my customers’ lives better?
 How will it change the world?

 It’s an instant red flag when a video production agency isn’t bothered to understand your audience and customer demographics.
-It’s always about the vision of the business and their audience, creativity and other fluff come later.
+Everything is always about the vision of the business and their audience, creativity and the other fluff come later.

 Animated Explainer Video Process [IN DEPTH]